lesserwhirls/netchdf/Readme.md

     legacy CHAR variables in HDF5 files.
 NC_CHAR should not be used in Netcdf-4, use NC_UBYTE or NC_STRING.
   * _HDF4_ does not have a STRING type, but does have signed and unsigned CHAR, and signed and unsigned BYTE.
     We map both signed and unsigned to Datatype.CHAR and handle it as above (Attributes are Strings, Variables are UBytes).
-* __Datatype.STRING__ is variable length, whether the file storage is variable or fixed length.
+* __Datatype.STRING__ is always variable length, regardless of whether the data in the file is variable or fixed length.

 #### Typedef
 Unlike Netcdf-Java, we follow Netcdf-4 "user defined types" and add typedefs for Compound, Enum, Opaque, and Vlen.